tsbarry/tsbarry/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Thierno Barry
 =====================================================================================================================================

-Data Analyst.
-Data Scientist.
-Learner
+Data Analyst - Data Scientist - Learner
 -------------------------------------

 I have been learning Data Science/Analysis for 2.5 years and I have some engineering background from my time at Trinity College.
-I have really found a passion for Data Science/Analysis through my learning of Python, SQL, Excel, Tableau, ML, and working on Data projects.
+I have really found a passion for Data Science/Analysis through my learning of Python, SQL, Excel, Tableau, ML, and Statistics, and working on Data projects.

 *   🌍  I'm based in New York, NY
 *   🖥️  See my portfolio at [Portfolio](http://https://github.com/tsbarry)